Consensys/orchestrate-node/README.md

 ```

 ##### Producer payload
-* `chainId` : string/number or object:
-    * `string/number`: the chain id to send the transaction - ex: '3'
-    * `object`:
-        * `id`: string/number - the chain id to send the transaction - ex: '3'
+* `chainId` : string|hex|number - the chain id to send the transaction - ex: '3'
-        * `iseip155`: bool - Indicate if chain implements EIP155 - ex: true
-* `to` : string - address to send the transaction - ex: '0x8f371DAA8A5325f53b754A7017Ac3803382bc847'
+* `to` : hex - address to send the transaction - ex: '0x8f371DAA8A5325f53b754A7017Ac3803382bc847'
+* `protocol` : object:
+  * `name`: string - name of the protocol (e.g. `pantheon`, `quorum`, etc.)
+  * `tag`: string - version tag of the protocol
+  * `extra`: object - extra information (optional)
-* `value` : string/number - value to transfer - ex: 10000
+* `value` : string|hex|number - value to transfer - ex: 10000
-* `from` : string or object:
-    * `string`: the public address that will sign the transaction - ex: '0xd71400daD07d70C976D6AAFC241aF1EA183a7236'
-    * `object`:
-        * `id`: string - identifier in the account registry of CoreStack - ex: 'myCompany'
-        * `addr`: string - the public address that will sign the transaction - ex: '0xd71400daD07d70C976D6AAFC241aF1EA183a7236'
+* `from` : hex - the public address that will sign the transaction - ex: '0xd71400daD07d70C976D6AAFC241aF1EA183a7236'
 * `call` : object:
     * `contract`: string or object:
-        * `string`: Name of the contract stored in the ABI registry - ex: 'ERC20'
+        * `string`: Name of the contract stored in the Contract registry - ex: 'SimpleToken'
         * `object`:
-            * `name`: string - Name of the contract stored in the ABI registry - ex: 'ERC20'
+            * `name`: string - Name of the contract stored in the ABI registry - ex: 'SimpleToken'
             * `tag`: string - tag version to query in the ABI registry - ex: 'v0.2.0'
             * `abi`: object/json - Abi in json format to call - ex: '[{
                 constant: false,